Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 | Total energy operator (time-dependent) | $\hat E = -i\hbar \dfrac{\partial}{\partial t}$ |

 > Note that $\hat H$, the energy operator, is named so due to its correspondence with the [Hamiltonian](https://en.wikipedia.org/wiki/Hamiltonian_mechanics) in classical mechanics

+There is a very important _physical_ interpretation of a quantum operator: the **eigenvalues** of each eigenstate of a given quantum operator acting on a state gives the specific _values_ of measurable values.
+For instance, the energy of one particular state is the eigenvalue of the Hamiltonian operator, and the momentum of one particular state is the eigenvalue of the momentum operator, and so forth.

 To find the eigenstates and eigenvalues of physical properties of a quantum particle, we apply each operator to the wavefunction, which results in an eigenvalue equation that we can solve for the eigenvalues.
 For example, for finding the momentum eigenstates, we can apply $\hat p$ the momentum operator: